USA-RedDragon/DMRHub/README.md

 #### Things the user sees

 - Make user admins appointable and implement user suspend in the UI
-- Add ability to add and remove talkgroup admins in the UI
+- Add ability to add and remove talkgroup admins and NCOs in the UI
 - Superadmin class that can add and remove admin
 - Admin class that can make and delete talkgroups, suspend and enable users, appoint and demote talkgroup owners, and see the master repeater and user list
 - Finalize color scheme